 Maintaining Work-Life Balance While Working From Home

 The remote workforce continues to expand.
 Among workers who are not self-employed, the number of those telecommuting on a regular basis has risen by 140% since 2005, according to Global Workplace Analytics.
-In fact, in 2016, 57% of IT/tech-industry employees spent at least some time working remotely, according to Gallup.
+In fact, a recent Gallup poll shows that 57% of IT/tech-industry employees spent at least some time working remotely.
 The benefits for workers are endless, from saving money and time to health advantages.
 But once we’ve made that decision to work from home, how do we separate our work life from our home life, when the two seem so determined to collide?
 That’s where creativity comes in.

 Create a work space.
 Of course it would be great if every remote worker had a separate home office with a door that closed (and locked!), but that’s not always possible.
 Wherever you work, make sure it’s your space to work.
 It’s less important where it is than that it’s yours, and sacred for that purpose.
 Others in the house should be taught to treat it that way.
 If possible, it should be a quiet space, or only have the noise you choose.
 Get a comfortable chair, consider an adjustable desk so you can work from a sitting or standing position, add some inspiring artwork, and then commute from “home space” to “work space” in a few steps.
 Note: Keep the work space out of the bedroom.
 It makes it that much harder to create separation between home and work when you can literally see your computer from your bed, and your bed from your computer.